 Help Support the Library

-Countless individuals and community service groups help our library to maintain an up-to-date collection of books, books on tape, and movies.
+Countless individuals and community service groups help our library maintain an up-to-date collection of books, audio books, and movies.
 Here are some ways you, too, can support the library.

 Make a Financial Contribution to the Library